EnviDat/ckan-container/README.md

 - Replicating an existing database, then running a dev CKAN server.
 - Running production CKAN with an existing database.

+## Deprecated

+This project was used for the EnviDat customized backend compatible with **CKAN version 2.9.9b**

+Please refer to the [ckan-docker-envidat](https://gitlabext.wsl.ch/EnviDat/ckan-docker-envidat) project to learn more about the current EnviDat customized backend.

 ## Create ckan.ini

 This file contains the config for CKAN, including connection urls.